carboneio/tiny-storage-client/README.md

 ```
 ## API Usage

+### Connection

-Initialise and authenticate the object storage with a list of storages.
-You can register one or multiple storage, if something goes wrong, the next region will take over automatically.
+Initialise the SDK with one or multiple storage, if something goes wrong, the next region will take over automatically.
+If any storage is available, an error message is returned `Error: Object Storages are not available`.

 ```js
 const storageSDK = require('ovh-object-storage-ha');